PassionX-creator/Repo.SoulTalker/README.md

 # Repo.SoulTalker
-"Transforming visions and ideas into reality". -m "Created Prototype of Project X".
+"Transforming visions and ideas into reality".

+"Created Prototype of Project X".